yazdan552/CourseHub/README.md

-\# 🎓 CourseHub - Online Learning Platform
+\# 🎓 CourseHub

-CourseHub is a complete online learning platform built with Django, inspired by platforms like Udemy.
-It allows instructors to create courses and students to enroll and learn.
+A modern online learning platform built with \*\*Django\*\*, inspired by platforms like Udemy.
+CourseHub enables instructors to create and manage courses while allowing students to discover, enroll, and learn through an intuitive interface.